penguin-teal/gnome-openweather/README.md

 You can also use *dconf-editor* or *gsettings* to configure the extension through the command line.

-If you switch from old openweathermap to the new master ( or openweathermap), you can load the settings with

-    dconf dump /org/gnome/shell/extensions/weather/ | dconf load /org/gnome/shell/extensions/openweather/

-This can also work for most locations, if you switch from old yahoo-based master-branch (now yahoo) to the new master-branch (openweathermap-based).

-The [OpenWeatherMap](http://openweathermap.org/) maintainers recommend to use an [API key](http://openweathermap.org/appid).
+The [OpenWeatherMap](https://openweathermap.org/) maintainers recommend to use an [API key](http://openweathermap.org/appid).
 This key can be added in the preferences dialog.
+To use [Forecast.io](https://forecast.io) you need an to [register](https://developer.forecast.io/register) and get an API key.
+With this key you can make 1000 requests per day for free.
+This should be enough for this extension in any normal use case.

 ----

 # Licence

-Copyright (C) 2011 - 2014
+Copyright (C) 2011 - 2015

 * Elad Alfassa <elad@fedoraproject.org>,
 * Mark Benjamin <weather.gnome.Markie1@dfgh.net>,